Customer Service Evolution in the New Age

 Technology has advanced the speed and scale at which consumers can communicate about their brand interactions.
 As a result, businesses have had to determine how to respond to customers on a personal level in what is now a very public, digital space.

-We reached out to our Microsoft privacy experts again this week to ask how companies should approach online customer feedback, especially where privacy and security are concerned.
-In an interview with Microsoft for Work, Marisa Rogers, Global Sales and Marketing Privacy Manager, and Kristi Berry, Senior Privacy Manager weighed in on the issue.
+We reached out to Microsoft privacy experts to ask how companies should approach online customer feedback, especially where privacy and security are concerned.
+In an interview with Microsoft for Work, Marisa Rogers, Global Sales and Marketing Privacy Manager, and Kristi Berry, Senior Privacy Manager, weighed in on the issue.

-Now, in this particular case, [there was] heightened sensitivity because it had to do with a situation in an airport where someone was complaining about a bad experience.
-Companies will need to carefully consider how they respond to make sure the response is proportionate to the complaint.
-There are many examples of companies responding to feedback on social media that are both good and bad.
+Companies should carefully consider how to respond so that any reply is proportionate to the complaint.
+There are many examples of companies responding to feedback on social media that are both effective and harmful to their reputation.

 Need insurance for You, Your Family or Your Business?